lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 # An Example

-The above protocol has been successfully implemented by the *Sentences Commentary Text Archive* (SCTA) and e-codices.
+The above protocol has been successfully implemented by the *Scholastic Commentaries and Texts Archive* (SCTA) and e-codices.
 At present, whenever the SCTA's database ingests new information about a manuscript that e-codices is making available via the IIIF API, the SCTA sends out a new webmention notification about supplemental information.

 ![commandline-webmention.png]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/commandline-webmention.png)

 Once this webmention is sent, receiving institutions can rely on the standards of the supplement specification to parse the published data and incorporate it into their own systems in the manner that best fits their workflow.
 Below we offer an example of how e-codices receives, parses, and uses the published supplemental information.

 In this first screen shot, the e-codices admin interface alerts their administrators that a new webmention has been received.